dsopas/MindAPI/README.md

 MindAPI is a mindmap which combines years of experience in testing API security.
 Its divided into two sections:

 - Reconnaissance
-- Testing (Follows OWASP API Security Top 10 guidelines and other security guides)
+- Testing (Covers most of [OWASP API Security Top 10](https://owasp.org/www-project-api-security/) and other security resources)

 On both of them you have guidelines, links to open-source tools and documentation that help you on the way.